ADetailleur/java-intro/README.md

 * Some easy mathematics

-### Exercise 02: Web Crawling

-Words are fetched from a website.
-They are supposed to be ordered by frequency of occurrence.
+### Example 04: A Student is a Person

+First steps with inheritance.
+And lists.

+#### Skills
+* Iterate over a list
+* Use method of super class.

+### Example 05: Frequent words

+We calculate the word length frequency table of the 1000 most common english words.

-#### Skills:
+#### Skills
-* Control structures: Loops
-* Interfaces, basic collections and sets
+* Map manipulation
+* Basic logic

-### Exercise 03: Not the droids we are looking for
+### Example 06: Not the droids we are looking for

 A small game where we must avoid the evil troopers.